-The Hyve supports the FAIR movement in multiple ways.
+The Hyve supports the FAIR movement in multiple ways

 We are continuously making an effort to ensure a high level of FAIRness for the open source software tools we support.
-One recent example is our participation in a hackathon to increase the FAIRness of TranSMART, a open source data warehouse for integration of clinical and omics data.
+One recent example is our participation in a hackathon to increase the FAIRness of TranSMART, as open source data warehouse for integration of clinical and omics data.

 The Hyve also supports services that enable researcher to make data FAIR and provides solutions to publish and share data to facilitate open science.
 We also offer advice to researchers on open source platforms that allow the optimal (re-)usage of research data.

 We are also raising awareness by organizing trainings and FAIR hackathons to enable researchers and data stewards to improve the FAIRness of their data.

 How relevant are the FAIR guidelines for you?

 If you have data of any sort, compliance to FAIR guidelines will definitely have benefits for you.
 Not only will you actively facilitate knowledge discovery by allowing others to find and potentially access your data sets for their own research, but you will be part of a fast growing community that strives to ensure the highest possible impact of science and research.